-You can set the switch-on hour and minute as well as the switch-off hour and minute.
+The switch-on hour and minute as well as the switch-off hour and minute can be set.
 In addition, the timer can be switched on or off separately.

-The description of the commands can be obtained by entering an unknown command or the command "commands".
+The description of the commands is obtained by entering an unknown command or the command "commands".

-In addition to the setting option via the keys, the setting can also be made via the serial interface.
-To do this, the clock must be connected to a computer via a micro USB cable (for example, what it is powered on).
+In addition to the setting option via the buttons, the setting can also be made via the serial interface.
+For this, the clock must be connected to a computer via a micro-USB cable (for example, the one that supplies it with power).

-If you have ideas for improvements or additions please let me know by commenting. 🙂
+If you have any ideas for improvements or additions please let me know through a comment 🙂 .

 Have fun with the project